DNA-readout-featured-image

 Higher input

-The number of ctDNA molecules may be further increased by optimizing the efficiency of the assay workflow. ctDNA makes up only a small percentage of the total cell-free DNA (cfDNA) in the bloodstream.
+The number of ctDNA molecules may be further increased by improving the efficiency of the assay workflow. ct DNA makes up only a small percentage of the total cell-free DNA (cfDNA) in the bloodstream.
 After cfDNA is isolated from a blood sample, it is amplified to produce a DNA library that will undergo next-generation sequencing (NGS) to detect mutations that indicate MRD is present.

-During library preparation for competitor tests, a portion of ctDNA molecules tend to be lost in the assay workflow.
-However, Haystack’s technology, is designed to preferentially convert ctDNA into library, eliminating the competition with genomic DNA that commonly occurs with other methods and maximizing the number of ctDNA molecules that are ultimately available for input into the sequencing step of the assay.
+Haystack’s technology, is designed to preferentially convert ctDNA into library, decreasing the competition with genomic DNA that and increasing the number of ctDNA molecules that are ultimately available for input into the sequencing step of the assay.

 Optimal number of mutations tracked